 The hotel has 52 rooms with a choice of Standard or Standard Plus grade and sea views available.
 Each room is tastefully decorated, incorporating a range of facilities to ensure that guests have everything they need for a fantastic break.

 The Norbreck has its own attractive restaurant where the friendly team are on hand to serve guests delicious dishes from the tantalising menu.
 Tuck into a fantastic meal in bright, airy surroundings, unwind with a drink in the bar or relax and enjoy an evening of great entertainment in the ballroom.
 Comedy and vocalists will take you through to the early hours.

 There’s plenty to see and do nearby with the fascinating ruins of Scarborough Castle just a short walk from the Norbreck’s doorstep.
 Immerse yourself in 3,000 years of history, enjoy the brilliant views of the town and coastline from the castle walls and treat yourself to tea in the Master Gunner's house at this delightful English Heritage attraction.
 Over near the clock tower, you’ll find Scarborough’s wonderful South Cliff Italian Gardens, offering inspiration for gardeners everywhere.
 Absolutely brimming with vibrant colour, these gardens are the perfect backdrop for a gentle stroll.
 Afterwards, you can head into the town to enjoy the many traditional seaside treats on offer.

 The hotel has 52 rooms split across two room types, offering different levels of facility.
 All rooms feature a comfy bed, television, en suite and tea and coffee making facilities as standard, with additional amenities in higher graded rooms, please click the individual room types below for more information.
-A number of rooms have step free access and a number are adapted for guests with disabilities, please ask about this when booking.

 Standard Plus Room